 - The virtual production supervisor is something of a line producer in a virtual production environment.
 They liaise between the brain bar (the team that manages the technical aspects of virtual shooting), the VFX department, the VAD, and the physical production team.

-This phase includes asset creation, when artists use game engines, 3D modeling software such as Maya, and motion-capture (mocap) cameras to produce digital imagery for the props and characters that make the project’s virtual world.
+This phase includes asset creation, when artists use game engines, 3D modeling software such as Maya, and motion-capture (mocap) or virtual cameras to produce digital imagery for the props and characters that make the project’s virtual world.

 Source: Before and Afters

 3D artists use virtual rapid prototyping (VRP) techniques to quickly create and edit sequences or photogrammetry to create lifelike 3D models from photographs.
 Models are continually refined to ensure they’re camera-ready by the time production begins.

 The visualization phase also includes virtual scouting, which uses virtual cameras and digital props to create digital locations based on proposed sets.